BobbyLange/batch-cmd/README.md

 **netstat -ano | find "est"** — To get a list of processes with established CP connections.

-**tasklist | find “[process id]”** — “to get the name of the executable associated with the particular process id that I’m interested in.”
+**tasklist | find "[process id]"** — "to get the name of the executable associated with the particular process id that I’m interested in."

 **cacls** — “most handy to manually access hidden files and folder.”